-GE5 Permission will not be granted for any development that would be detrimental to highway safety.

-HN10 Outside the defined settlement development boundaries, residential development will not be permitted unless it is essential to the efficient operation of agriculture or forestry.

-NE5 It is important that the function of any wildlife corridor should not be harmed.NE6 Important natural features such as trees, hedges, shrubs should be retained and managed.

-NE8 Within the Cotswolds AONB, priority will be given to the conservation and enhancement of the natural beauty of the landscapes over other considerations, whilst also having regard to the economic and social well-being of the AONB.

-NE10 Development proposals should conserve or enhance the special features and diversity of the different landscape types found within the District as identified in the Stroud District Landscape Assessments.

-TR1 Transport requirements which must be met for all developments.
+- GE5 Permission will not be granted for any development that would be detrimental to highway safety. - HN10 Outside the defined settlement development boundaries, residential development will not be permitted unless it is essential to the efficient operation of agriculture or forestry. - NE5 It is important that the function of any wildlife corridor should not be harmed. - NE6 Important natural features such as trees, hedges, shrubs should be retained and managed to conserve and enhance biodiversity. - NE8 Within the Cotswolds AONB, priority will be given to the conservation and enhancement of the natural beauty of the landscapes over other considerations whilst also having regard to the economic and social well-being of the AONB.
+Development within, or affecting the setting of the AONB will only be permitted if all the following criteria are met (there are three criteria).
+Major development will not be permitted unless it is demonstrated to be in the national interest and that there is a lack of alternative sites. - NE10 Development proposals should conserve or enhance the special features and diversity of the different landscape types found within the District as identified in the Stroud District Landscape Assessments. - TR1 Transport requirements which must be met for all developments.

 4.2 The applicant's Design and Access Statement Part 1 includes references to Local Plan policies BE1 and BE2 with regard to the physical and design requirements for new developments.
 However both of these policies were deleted (amongst others) by Direction of the Secretary of State on 13 October 2008 and therefore no longer apply.
-In any case these are, in the main, issues which relate to the reserve matters.
+In any case these are, in the main, issues which relate to the reserved matters.